 Research shows that in indoor spaces where we spend most of our lives, air quality has a huge impact on our health.
-Airless and smelly environments that are polluted by various gases and particle-sized pollutants that harm our health are unhealthy, as well as causing a decrease in comfort and performance.
+Low ventilated and smelly environments that are polluted by various gases and particle-sized pollutants that harm our health are unhealthy, as well as causing a decrease in comfort and performance.
 In places with high indoor air quality; Efficiency increases, success in mental tasks such as focus and remembering increases.

 Chronic or subsequent health problems such as burning in the eyes, breathing difficulties, asthma, skin rash, cough, cold, allergic diseases, headache, fatigue and increase in airborne diseases, and indoor spaces with insufficient air quality, with many studies. proved.